MarrkDJ/pipe-demo/README.md

 Lets promote!
 * On the active app, click Promote to ....
 * When done, you can open the app and it should have a different color and text!

+Something to consider:
+I hardcoded the links to my environments in the app.component.html.
+You can change the links to represent your stages.
+The format is: <appname>.herokuapp.com